 8. Consider Installing New Plumbing While Installing New Pedestal Sink.

-B. Installing the Pedestal Sink
+B. Pedestal Sink Installation

 9. Find Out if Your Pedestal Requires a Support Board – See Instruction Manual.